athul-2003/HATE_SPEECH_DETECTION_INFOSYS_INTERNSHIP_OCT2024/M. Lakshmi Narayana Varma/README.md

 # Hate Speech Detection

 ## Introduction
-The Hate Speech Detection project is designed to find and classify harmful language that targets people or groups based on their race, gender, religion, or other characteristics. used Deep Learning Model (LSTM) and machine learning models to analyze text from social media and other online platforms to detect hate speech effectively
+The Hate Speech Detection project is designed to find and classify harmful language that targets people or groups based on their race, gender, religion, or other characteristics.
+Used Deep Learning Model (LSTM) and machine learning models to analyze text from social media and other online platforms to detect hate speech effectively.

+## Dataset Overview
+**Dataset**: Labelled Hate Speech Detection
+**Content**: The dataset contains 3,000 comments and posts scraped from social media platforms including Reddit, Twitter, and 4Chan in 2022.
+**Dataset Columns**: `Platform`, `Comment`, `Hateful`
+**Labels (Hateful)**:
+- `0`: Non-Hateful (comments not containing hate speech)
+- `1`: Hateful (comments containing hate speech)

 ## Steps Performed
 1. **Data Preprocessing**:
    - Removed missing values.